Osaze De Rosario

+Osaze Tafari De Rosario (/oʊˈsɑːzeɪ/ oh-SAH-zay; born 19 July 2001) is a professional footballer who plays as a striker for Major League Soccer club Seattle Sounders FC.
+Born in the United States and the son of former Canada national team player Dwayne De Rosario, he plays for the Guyana national team.

 Early life

-De Rosario was born in San Jose, California, where his father, Canadian national team player Dwayne De Rosario, was playing for the San Jose Earthquakes.
+De Rosario was born in San Jose, California, where his father, Canada national team player Dwayne De Rosario, was playing for the San Jose Earthquakes.

 De Rosario is a product of the Toronto FC and New York City FC academies.
-In 2018, he played with Toronto FC III in the Canadian third-tier League1 Ontario, making his debut on August 19 against Ottawa South United.
 He spent the 2020 preseason with the NYCFC first-team, appearing in four matches, scoring twice, including a goal against Brazilian club Palmeiras.
 He departed NYCFC after 2020, and in early 2021 went on trial with Spanish clubs UD San Sebastián de los Reyes and CD Lugo.